Long-tailed paradise whydah: Distribution and habitat

 The long-tailed paradise whydahs are found in grassland, savanna and open woodland where they live in bushed grassland around cultivation.
-Majority of the time, these whydahs stay away from surface waters.
+The majority of the time, these whydahs stay away from surface waters.

-Behavior and ecology
+Behaviour and ecology

 The long-tailed paradise whydah are known to be brood parasites where they would lay their eggs in nests of other songbirds.
 Furthermore, they usually roost together in flocks during both breeding and non-breeding seasons.
 Males develop the ability to mimic songs of their host.
 Studies showed that female whydahs respond more strongly to songs mimicked by males of their own species than they do to closely related species.
 Females use this mimicry to eliminate among potential mates and prefer those raised by the same host species.
-Researchers discovered that hybridization can occur when female whydahs do not choose mates based on their song mimicry but instead on male traits such as plumage and flight displays if it is more important to them than song, or is restricted by the availability of males singing the appropriate host songs or if males is involved with unsolicited copulation with females of other parasitic species.
+Hybrids can occur with other related paradise whydahs; researchers discovered that hybridisation can occur when female whydahs do not choose mates based on their song mimicry but instead on male traits such as plumage and flight displays if it is more important to them than song, or is restricted by the availability of males singing the appropriate host songs or if males is involved with unsolicited copulation with females of other parasitic species.
 Researchers discovered that these paradise whydahs mimic the songs of Melba Finch.